threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_rack_server/3node_diy_rack_server.md

 ![Farming_Title](./img/farming_30.png)

 <body>
-<h1>DIY 3node Guide - Rack Server - Dell R620 / R720</h1>
+<h1>DIY 3Node Guide - Rack Server - Dell R620 / R720</h1>
 </body>

-In the following 3node DIY guide, you will learn how to turn a Dell server (R620, R720) into a 3node farming on the Threefold Grid 3.0.
+In the following 3Node DIY guide, you will learn how to turn a Dell server (R620, R720) into a 3Node farming on the ThreeFold Grid 3.0.

 Note that the process is similar for other rack servers.